Safety

 Given the difference in size, both cyclists and pedestrians can sneak up quickly

-Expect cyclist and pedestrians to not stop
+Expect cyclists and pedestrians to not stop

 Drive defensive, not aggressive